PepkorIT/beach-day/docs/getting-started/step1.md

 var jasmineInst         = new Jasmine();

 // Setup sensible timeout amount for the jasmine tests
-// We don't jasmine tests to timeout before an http call has been completed global["jasmine"].DEFAULT_TIMEOUT_INTERVAL = 10000; // milliseconds
+// We don't want our jasmine tests to timeout before an http call has been completed global["jasmine"].DEFAULT_TIMEOUT_INTERVAL = 10000; // milliseconds

 // Disable default jasmine reporter